-- All preliminary applications will be assessed for eligibility by the ESPE Research Unit Convenor and Science Committee.
+- All preliminary applications will be assessed for eligibility by the ESPE Research Unit Convenor.

-- All applications that fulfil the initiative of the grant will be invited to submit a final application for the collaborative research grant.
+- All applications that fulfill the criteria of the grant will be invited to submit a final application.

-- All final applications will be subjected to an external peer review by at least three experts in the field on the Science Committee Expert Panel.
+- All final applications will be subjected to a peer review by at least three experts that will include in the field on the Science Committee Expert Panel and external reviewers.

 How to apply